hanshoglund/vitry/manual.md

 # The language

-Vitry is a functional programming language.
-Well known languages of this type include Lisp, ML and Haskell.
-Like these languages, Vitry is centered around the notions of functions, values and expressions.
-Imperative  operations are possible but not required except for basic input and output tasks.
+Vitry is a functional programming language, similar to Lisp, ML and Haskell.
+It has first-class functions and types.
+Imperative operations are possible but not essential.

 The lexical conventions are very simple.
 There kinds of tokens are spaces, line breaks, keywords, operators and delimiters as well as literals for symbols, strings and numbers.
 Indentation levels are rewritten as delimiters before interpretation, allowing nested expressions to be written without a large amount of parentheses.
 Thus indentation may be ommited altogether in generated code.
 For details on the lexical sytax, see the final chapter of this manual.